 - Difficulty breathing

 Types of Postpartum Belly Wraps

-There are many different types of belly wraps available, but not all of them are the best type to use after you have a baby.
+There are many types of belly wraps, but not all of them are the best type to use after you have a baby.

 Support belt.
-You can find adjustable support belts available.
-These may be helpful for your hips and back to support good posture and sore muscles.
+Adjustable support belts may be helpful for your hips and back to support good posture and sore muscles.
 Both good posture and hip support can help strengthen your pelvic floor.

 Safety of Postpartum Belly Wraps

 Wearing a belly wrap in the postpartum stage isn’t for everyone.
 While they can lower pain from surgery and support your recovering body, there are some things you should think about.

 Wrap up.
 The best way to wear a postpartum belly wrap is to use an elastic wrap and start at the hips and wrap up.
 Wrapping the wrong way can cause downward pressure on your pelvic floor and can cause prolapse.